dawsbot/openg/readme.md

   Usage
     $ openm
-      //=>opens the npmjs module page for the current directory in browser'
+      //=>opens the npmjs module page for the current directory in browser

     $ openm <module name>

   Examples
     $ openm express
-    //=>opens the npmjs module page for express in browser'
+    //=>opens the npmjs module page for express in browser
 ```

 <br>